Facts about the Oklahoma City Zoological Park and Botanical Garden

 The Zoo features a diverse and fascinating animal and plant collection spread across more than 119 acres.

-The Zoo is one of only seven zoos with the distinction of being a fully accredited member of the Association of Zoos and Aquariums and the American Association of Museums as both a living museum and a botanical garden.
+The Zoo is one of only seven zoos with the distinction of being a fully accredited member of the Association of Zoos and Aquariums (AZA) and the American Alliance of Museums (AAM) as both a living museum and a botanical garden.

 The Zoo is governed by the Oklahoma City Zoological Trust, a public trust created January 7, 1975, by the City Council of Oklahoma City.